bennettisworking/news-blog/README.md

 # news-blog

-Welcome to my simple news blog reader project.
-It is currently set up to cull Pink Floyd related articles from the NewsAPI and display them in blog form.
+This is just a simple AngularJS news blog reader project.
+It is currently set up to cull Pink Floyd related articles from the NewsAPI.com API and display them in blog form.

 Installation is really simple, just npm install and then run gulp to start the server.